Skip to main content

 Course summary

-For available funding opportunities, please contact cpd@sunderland.ac.uk.
+For information about funding opportunities, please contact cpd@sunderland.ac.uk(opens in new tab).

 What you'll study